 The Sustainable Cities minor is offered through Parsons'

 School of Design Strategies and requires successful completion of 18 credits across five subject areas, as outlined in the chart below.

 Note: Course availability may vary from semester to semester.
 Some courses may be in development and offered at a later time.
 Students seeking to pursue alternative coursework to fulfill the minor should consult with their advisors.

-Students majoring in the following programs are restricted from pursuing a minor in Sustainable Cities:
+Students majoring in BS Urban Design are also restricted from pursuing a minor in Sustainable Cities.

 For questions regarding this minor’s curriculum, including requests for course substitutions, please contact Emily Moss, assistant professor of design, at

 View all minors available throughout The New School